How to Edit Your First Podcast in 20 Minutes (Even If You Hate Tech)

 Step 2: Import and Transcribe

-Once you have your audio file, open Descript (or your chosen text-based editor) and drag the file in.
+Once you have your raw audio file, open Descript (or your chosen text-based editor) and drag the file in.

+The software will automatically ask to transcribe the file.
+In 2026, this usually takes about 60 seconds for a full 30-minute episode.
 Once it’s done, you won’t see a confusing timeline of waves.
-You will see your spoken words typed out on the screen, looking exactly like a Google Doc.
-This is where the anxiety usually disappears for most writers—you are back in your comfort zone: text.
+You will see your spoken words typed out on the screen, looking exactly like a standard text document.

 Step 3: The "Red Pen" Edit